The sheltered inlet of Pagham Harbour covers around 1450 acres and is home to RSPB Pagham Harbour reserve.

 Pagham Harbour is open at all times.

 Entrance to Pagham Harbour Nature Reserve is free but donations are very welcome.
+There maybe a charge for some events.

 Visitor Centre (The visitor centre is open from 10 am to 4 pm every day except Christmas Day and Boxing Day)